Skip to content

 Abstract supertype for all variable-based tracking formulation algorithms in PortfolioOptimisers.jl.

-All concrete types representing variable-based tracking algorithms (such as independent or dependent variable tracking) should subtype VariableTracking.
-This enables a consistent, composable interface for tracking error computation and constraint generation using variable-based formulations.
+All concrete and/or abstract types representing variable-based tracking algorithms (such as independent or dependent variable tracking) should be subtypes of VariableTracking.

 Related